 - 2 sprigs of rosemary

-- 1 pinch of salt
+- a pinch of salt

-Then, in a bowl sift the chestnut flour and add a pinch of salt.
-Now add the sugar, if you want this dessert to be particularly sweet.
-Remember that chestnut flour already has a slightly sweet taste so the choice is entirely personal, according to taste.
+Step 1) - Start making Castagnaccio recipe by soaking 2 tablespoons of raisins in cold water for about 10 minutes.
+Meanwhile toast 2 tablespoons of pine nuts in a non-stick frying pan.
+Then, in a bowl sift 300 g (2 cups) of chestnut flour and add a pinch of salt.
+Now add 4 tablespoons of granulated sugar (optional), if you want this dessert to be particularly sweet.
+Remember that chestnut flour already has a slightly sweet taste so the choice is entirely personal.

-Step 3) – Now add 1 tablespoon of raisins, pine nuts and walnuts and then mix.
-Preheat the oven to 180º C (350º F).
+Step 3) - Now add 1 tablespoon of raisins, 1 tablespoon of the toasted pine nuts, 1 tablespoons of walnut kernels and then mix all together.
+Preheat the oven to 180ºC (350ºF).
 Pour the batter into a 30 x 20 centimeter (12 x 8 inch) baking dish previously greased with a bit of oil.
 Spread evenly on top the remaining raisins, walnuts and pine nuts.
-Finish with the rosemary needles and a drizzle of olive oil.
+Finish with some rosemary needles and a drizzle of olive oil.

 Step 4) – Bake for 35 minutes, until you see small cracks appear on the surface.
 Take the Castagnaccio out of the oven and let it cool in the pan before serving.

-How to Serve Castagnaccio
+How to Serve

-Castagnaccio is best served with ricotta, chestnut honey or sweet wines such as vin santo.
+Castagnaccio is best served with ricotta, chestnut honey or sweet wines such as Vin Santo.

 You can keep the Tuscan chestnut cake covered with a cloth out of the fridge for 3-4 days at most.
 We don’t recommend freezing because this type of cake would become rubbery.